macmade/XSDocgen/README.md

    An optional path from which the files should be categorised as functions.
  * `--types-prefix [PATH]`
    An optional path from which the files should be categorised as types.
+ * `--page-add [TITLE] [PATH]`
+   The path to an HTML or PHP file (body contents only) to add to the documentation.
+   This argument can be specified multiple times.
+ * `--html-header-add [VALUE]`
+   An optional string to add to the header of the HTML output.
+   You can use it to add custom CSS files, scripts, meta tags, etc.
+   This argument can be specified multiple times.

 Invocation example
 ------------------